If you are dealing with chronic stress, here are some dietary strategies to help you cope and thrive.

 Strategies to help your body manage stress:

-- A deficiency in magnesium can trigger migraine headaches.
-Choose whole grains, grapefruits, figs, seeds, raisins and tomatoes for magnesium
+6. A deficiency in magnesium can trigger migraine headaches.
+Choose whole grains, grapefruits, figs, seeds, raisins and tomatoes for magnesium.

-- Reduce Sugar/sweets- sugar consumption can lead to blood sugar fluctuations and result in changes in mood, headaches and fatigue.
+13. Reduce Sugar/sweets- sugar consumption can lead to blood sugar fluctuations and result in changes in mood, headaches and fatigue.
 Sugar activates the sweet taste receptors which sends messages to the brain releasing dopamine activating the reward system.
-Constant sugar consumption leads to constant reward, having an addictive effect.

 The Food and Mood Project in Britain found a link between a healthy diet and stress reduction.
 The participants reported that sugar, caffeine and alcohol worsened symptoms of stress and a diet rich in vegetables, fruit, fish and nuts helped calm stress.